fedimint/fedimint.org-old/content/_index.md

 if a certain quorum of people agrees.
 It is thus the perfect backing asset for a federated mint.
 A first, primitive version could work as follows:

-* A User sends BTC to the federation's wallet and in turn receives the corresponding amount of tokens.
-This operation is called "**peg-in**".
+* **depostit**: A User sends BTC to the federation's wallet and in turn receives the corresponding amount of tokens.
-* The user can then pay someone else using these tokens, which can work as follows:
+* **transfer**: The user can then pay someone else using these tokens, which works as follows:
   * The payer selects appropriately many tokens and sends them to the payee
-  * The payee exchanges these tokens for new ones using the federated mint, we call this operation "**reissuance**".
+  * The payee exchanges these tokens for new ones using the federated mint
-  * Only then the payee accepts the transaction, as the reissuance may fail in case of a double spend.
+  * Only then the payee accepts the transaction, as the exchange may fail in case of a double spend
-* Finally any user can redeem BTC for tokens again, this is called a "**peg-out**".
+* **withdraw**: Finally any user can redeem BTC for tokens again.

 We see that between peg-in and peg-outs there can be many internal transactions, so federated mints do not only provide excellent privacy nut also scaling.
 One problem with this primitive version is the enormous centralization pressure it